helloJulie/Thesis/README.md

 JOIN wig_prices w ON s.Date = w.Date
 ```

-### Create separate table with daily changes in price
+### Creating separate table with daily changes in price
 ```sql
 WITH CombinedTable AS (
     SELECT TO_CHAR(TO_DATE(s.Date::TEXT, 'YYYYMMDD'), 'DD/MM/YYYY') AS Date,